AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 ### The `Set-Cookie` HTTP Response Header

 At the beginning of this article, we reviewed the HTTP protocol and learned that a server responds to client requests with not only the requested resource but also HTTP headers describing how the server handled that request.
 One such header is the [`Set-Cookie` response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie), which instructs the user agent to store a cookie.
 The response may contain as many `Set-Cookie` headers as needed, one for each cookie that should be set.
-Below is a sample HTTP1.1 response message instructing the client to set three cookies:
+Below is a sample HTTP response message instructing the client to set three cookies:

 ```
-Status: 200
+HTTP/2 200
-Connection: Keep-Alive
-Content-Type: text/html; charset=utf-8
+Content-Type: text/html; charset=UTF-8
 Date: Mon, 21 Nov 2022 10:01:21 GMT
 Set-Cookie: name1=value1; Domain=example.com; HTTPOnly
 Set-Cookie: name2=value2; Domain=example.com; Max-Age=10